chargeITmobility/bsm-python/doc/examples/index.md

 ## Examples

-The examples assume that you have configured the RVS-485 device for communicating with the BSM-WS36A via the [environment variable](bsmtool.md#environment-variables) `BSMTOOL_DEVICE`.
+The examples assume that you have configured the RS-485 (nowadays officially named EIA-485) device for communicating with the BSM-WS36A via the [environment variable](bsmtool.md#environment-variables) `BSMTOOL_DEVICE`.
 If not otherwise stated, [default communication parameters](modbus-interface.md#default-communication-parameters) are used,